-- Unlike their Tactical, Bloodhound’s Ultimate actively tracks enemy positions with the highlights, which means you won’t have the same issue of highlight “ghosts” appearing where enemies no longer are.
+- As with their Tactical, Bloodhound’s Ultimate actively tracks enemy positions with the highlights.

 - Stay on the move while your Ultimage is active; don’t waste time aiming down sights or standing still.
 Be decisive, go for the flank attack, close the gap, and finish them off while you’re still moving quickly.

 How to play Bloodhound – top Bloodhound tips and strategies

 Finally, let’s finish up with some more general tips and tricks on winning Apex Legends matches as Bloodhound.

 - Bloodhound can be played defensively, but shines when played aggressively.
 Newer players may find comfort in deviating from the path that enemies took less than 60 seconds ago, but Bloodhound’s abilities allow you to utilise an aggressive playstyle extremely well.
 Work on closing gaps and flank attacks.

 - Communicate your findings with your team.
 Your Passive ability gives you insights that no one else on your team has, so it’s your responsibility to communicate your findings by pinging the clues you find.
 For more information on everything you can ping, check out our Apex Legends Ping/Communication guide.